ailinzi/xianlinzi/Pooling-FAQ.md

 # Outstanding Questions to Devs

+chris222 - keybase://chat/chia_network.public#pools/12180
 - how the pooling harvester will work
 - how the pooling singleton will work
 - Why is the escape time something a pool can define?
 Why not a fixed value?

+xch_pool - keybase://chat/chia_network.public#pools/12947
+Q: is there any kind of estimate how many partials the current reference code can check per second on a single CPU thread on lets say a recent i7?

 # Draft FAQ Items